MythicSorcerer/azox-www/faq/faq.md

 1. Open Minecraft Java Edition (version 1.20.1 or later)
 2. Click "Multiplayer" from the main menu
 3. Click "Add Server" or "Direct Connect"
-4. Enter the server IP: **play.azox.network**
+4. Enter the server IP: **play.azox.net**
 5. Click "Join Server" and start playing!

 For detailed instructions, visit our [Play Now](/play-now/) page.

 ### What Minecraft version do I need?

-Azox Network supports Minecraft Java Edition versions **1.20.1 to 1.21.3**.
-We recommend using the latest version for the best experience and access to all features.
+Azox Network supports Minecraft Java Edition versions **1.21.10+**.
+We unfortunately do not support any older versions in order to have all the latest features.

 Bedrock Edition is not currently supported, but we're working on cross-platform compatibility for future updates.